Oven cooked brisket marinated overnight, and then cooked on low heat yielding a smokey tender flavor. This will be your go-to brisket recipe!

 After 5 hours remove foil and pour about 1 cup of barbecue sauce over the meat.
 Bake for an additional 60 minutes with the foil open.

 Cool and slice into thin pieces.

-This brisket recipe can also be served as a sandwich with extra barbecue sauce!
+This Oven Brisket Recipe can also be served as a sandwich with extra barbecue sauce!

-Interested in knowing different techniques on cooking brisket?
+Are you interested in knowing different techniques for cooking brisket?
 Check out this overview from Better Homes & Garden, How To Cook Brisket.